 Freefly VR Headset: Design & Requirements

-Freefly headsets work with most modern smartphones between 5.3-6.5 inches.
+Freefly headsets work with most modern smartphones between 5.3-6.5 inches (both iPhones and Android).
 But keep in mind that you’ll need an accessible headphone jack to use the audio system.
 Some users report that the position of the jack on their phones makes it difficult to plug the audio adapter in.

 Most people found the design comfortable to wear, however, since the perforated padding molds to the shape of the person wearing it.
 Gamers, in particular, appreciated the generous number of vents installed on the sides that keep your face from getting too sweaty.
 That can be a problem for those who play for extended periods of time with other helmets.